raykotab/raykotab/README.md

 <!--
 ![#f03c15](https://placehold.it/15/f03c15/000000?text=+)
 :musical_keyboard:-->
-I'm a newbie in developement (started october 2020).
+I crossedover from live sound to developement (started october 2020).

-- 🔭 Fullstack web developement Bootcamp finished two years ago, alredy working in my first position as mainly backend php developer.
+- 🔭 Fullstack web developement Bootcamp finished three years ago, alredy working in my second position as mainly backend php developer.

 I think it is at the moment better, when you enter with a bit of good faith.

-- Learning programming with TDD
+- Trying programming with TDD
 - Courious about Scrum and Agile